FIGBERT/figbert.com/content/_index.md

 insert_anchor_links = "left"
 +++

-I'm FIGBERT, an Israeli-American high school student with a passion for Computer Science and Engineering.
-I spend my time coding side-projects, doing schoolwork, and playing the occasional videogame.
-My current goal is to become a full-stack developer, proficient in everything from front-end design to cybersecurity.
+I'm FIGBERT, an Israeli-American programmer building secure, clean, and effective systems.
+I use modern technologies to build software that avoids bloat and unnecessary complexity.
+I want to work on real and interesting problems in challenging areas that matter.

 ## My Work